-Ongoing Phase 2 RELIEF Trial in Refractory Chronic Cough
+Phase 2b SOOTHE Trial in Refractory Chronic Cough

-Chronic pruritus – commonly known as chronic itch – is a persistent condition that lasts longer than six weeks which can be debilitating and significantly impacts quality of life.
+Chronic pruritus – commonly known as chronic itch – is a persistent condition that lasts longer than six weeks which can be debilitating with significant impact on quality of life.
 It is a hallmark of many conditions, including atopic dermatitis (eczema).
-It is estimated that atopic dermatitis affects more than 16.9 million adults in the United States.
-Despite currently available treatments, an estimated 40-50% of atopic dermatitis patients have inadequate relief of their pruritus and are in need of new, efficacious pruritus therapies.
+It is estimated that atopic dermatitis affects approximately 5% of adults in the United States.
+Despite currently available treatments targeting this condition, there continues to be a lack of options targeting the burden of pruritus in atopic dermatitis patients.

 BELLUS Health believes BLU-5937 may be a viable treatment option for patients with chronic pruritus associated with atopic dermatitis.

 Phase 2 BLUEPRINT Trial in Refractory Chronic Cough

 The Phase 2 BLUEPRINT trial is evaluating the efficacy, safety, and tolerability of BLU-5937 in approximately 128 adult patients with moderate to severe chronic pruritus associated with mild to moderate atopic dermatitis.
 Topline results are expected in the fourth quarter in 2021.